Skip to content

 </script>

-There are situations when using separate parameters is not an option, e.g. when the templates have to be provided inside of another template.
-(Strictly speaking it is possible, but the amount of escaping for correct formating makes it complicated and error prone.)
+There are situations when using separate parameters is not an option, e.g. when the templates have to be provided inside another template.
+(Strictly speaking it is possible, but the amount of escaping for correct formatting makes it complicated and error-prone.)

 <script type="text/x-entryscape-handlebar">